-Continue reading Eaten By A GrueScrutinize, Stabilize, Sustain
+Continue reading Navigating the AI Shift: A Tester’s MandateScrutinize, Stabilize, Sustain

 A lot of talk in the testing industry still focus on that divide between “automation” and “manual testing.”
 A lot of talk also focuses around how much and to what extent developers do testing.
 Here I want to provide a short post that indicates what I’ve done in my career, either as an individual contributor, a manager of teams, or a director.